 2. Visit a model solar system that scans six miles built to scale at the John J. McCarthy Observatory in New Milford.

 3. Go geocaching at the Little Pond Trail at White Memorial Conservation Center.

 4. On a Saturday afternoon, tour the lovely Arethusa Farm & Dairy farm in Litchfield.
 Make sure to stop and get homemade ice cream in a freshly made waffle cone at its beautiful dairy store at 822 Bantam Road in Bantam.

 5. Take the little ones to story hour at the Litchfield Hills Farm Fresh Market, and then shop for local fresh produce along with local jams, granola,salsa, bread, etc.

 6. Check out the daffodil display on Wigwam Road in Litchfield.
-The photo above was taken there last spring.
 It's a lovely daffodil garden that began in the 1930s and covers a few acres, including the little island in the middle of the pond.
+Great spring photo-op!

 7. Get centered while walking a seven-circuit labyrinth at the Wisdom House in Litchfield.

 8. See a live snake habitat and fluorescent rock cave in the children’s room at White Memorial Conservation Center, and then take a hike along a boardwalk trail though a wetland environment.

 9. Explore the seven-acre peony festival at Cricket Hill Garden in Thomaston.

 10. Hit the Eric Sloane Museum in Kent where you can see artist Eric Sloane's studio recreated as well as visit the Kent Iron Furnace museum next door.